"Your own Self-Realization is the greatest service you can render the world."

 Inner Peace: The sense of inner turmoil and conflict dissolves with the realization of one’s true nature.
 There is a profound peace that comes from knowing oneself as the ever-present awareness, untouched by the fluctuations of life.

+Spiritual awakening is the journey to recognizing the oneness of all existence and realizing one’s true nature as pure awareness.
 It involves transcending the illusion of the separate self, integrating this understanding into daily life, and living from a place of presence, compassion, and inner peace.

 Ultimately, spiritual awakening is the realization that the ultimate pursuit of all desires is the pursuit of inner peace and happiness, found within the recognition of our inherent oneness.